shawn-han-isme/Armor_Finder_RotatedRect/README.md

 - The dual cascade classifier can not only make full use of the fast recognition speed of the existing classifier, but also does not lose the advantage of the high accuracy of the ORB classifier
   - If the recognition result of the first-level classifier is imported into the second-level ORB classifier, the ORB classifier only needs to perform feature recognition operations on this picture, which reduces the program running time

-## 三、ORB classifier code implementation
+## 3. ORB classifier code implementation

 ### 1. The first-level classifier header file